hossnys/threefold_new/content/page/home/brandPanel/brandPanel.md

 image: zero_os.png # src/assets/brandPanel/..
 ---

-An autonomou open-source operating system that supports the peer-to-peer cloud and the deployment of inﬁnitely scalable digital workloads with unparalleled levels of security and privacy.
+An autonomous open-source operating system that supports the peer-to-peer cloud and the deployment of inﬁnitely scalable digital workloads with unparalleled levels of security and privacy.